 - 1. Submit a single SQL script that contains all your create statements.
 This should be executable in SQL Server.
-Call the file part3.sql . - 2.
+Call the file "xxx (question number).sql". - 2.
 After you execute the create statements to make tables for a database, you can use SQL Server to create a database diagram that shows the foreign key dependencies.
-Output the diagram to a pdf file called part3-diagram.pdf. - 3.
+Output the diagram to a pdf file called "xxx (question number)-diagram.pdf". - 3.
 For each table that you created, show a screenshot of the table design.
 You can display the table design in SQL Server by right-clicking on the table and selecting "Design".
-Combine all the table design screenshots into a file called part3-design.pdf. - 4.
+Combine all the table design screenshots into a file called "xxx(question number)-design.pdf". - 4.
 You may add optional explanations (e.g., why some constraints cannot be represented in SQL in your opinion).
-Please write these to another pdf file called explanation3.pdf.
+Please write these to another pdf file called "explanation- xxx(question number).pdf".

-Upload your submissions as a single archive file called part3.zip.
+Upload your submissions as a single archive file.